-Japan‘s remote Okinawa islands in the Pacific Ocean are its best-kept secret.
-Many of the islands are quiet and serene, despite their tropical climate, sandy beaches and delicious food.
+The remote Okinawa islands in the Pacific Ocean are often called the Hawaii of Japan.
+However, they remain relatively undiscovered as a holiday destination.
+Many of the islands are quiet and serene, despite their tropical climate, beautiful beaches, fascinating history and delicious food.
 A few years ago, I visited Okinawa as part of a 3 week Japan trip.
 In this post, I will share my top tips on how to create the perfect Okinawa itinerary for 7 days.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.